 Make sensible bluffs

 Bluffing is an essential skill in poker.
 It’s all about getting other players to fold hands that would win them the game and bluffing at the right time could see you win a pot that you were set to lose.
 Often, you’re going to get some lousy hands that will make you want to fold there and then, but you’ll soon be out of chips if you just fold every time the cards fail to work in your favor.
 There will also be times when the hands are marginal, so you don’t want to commit too many chips.
 It means you should consider throwing in in a few bluffs.
+You can check this continuation bet guide here.

 You want to convince the other players you’re holding winning cards.
 If you’re going to bluff successfully, consider how your play looks at the table.
 How have you been playing?
 Would the bluff make sense?
 Is it consistent with your actions at the table?
 If you throw a bet out there to win the pot in one last desperate hope, a smart player will see through your strategy and punish you for a poor bluff.